gruppe-adler/grad-listBuymenu/README.md

                 description = "This thing is quick";
                 price = 4000;
                 stock = 10;
-                code = "(_this select 2) setFuel 0.5";  //this car will spawn with half a tank of gas spawnEmpty = true;
+                picture = "myPictureFolder\sportscar.paa";  //this item uses a custom picture code = "(_this select 2) setFuel 0.5";  //this car will spawn with half a tank of gas
+                spawnEmpty = true;
             };
         };